 Victorinox Swiss Army Airboss collection

-The Airboss collection is for those looking for an aviator watch that provides accurate time.
-The inspiration for this watch came from the air boss, the countdown commander of an aircraft, whose job requires an accurate timepiece.
+The Airboss collection is for an aviator watch that provides accurate time.
+The inspiration for this watch came from the air boss, the countdown commander of an aircraft whose job requires an accurate timepiece.

-One of the most popular watches off the collection is the Airboss Mechanical Chronograph.
+One of the most popular watches from the collection is the Airboss Mechanical Chronograph.

 Victorinox Swiss Army Alliance collection

-The Alliance collection has a wide range of watches for both men and women.
+The Alliance collection has a wide range of watches for men and women.
 This line has watches that Victorinox describes as the “strong, silent type.
 It flew under the radar and it never makes a fuss,” but a closer look shows the brand’s meticulous design and top-notch technology.
-Some of the most popular women’s pieces off this collection is the Alliance XS, elegant 28mm watches available in a variety of straps (leather, stainless steel), and dials (mother of pearl, white, dark gray).
+Some of the most popular women’s pieces from this collection are the Alliance X.S., elegant 28mm watches available in various straps (leather, stainless steel), and dials (mother of pearl, white, dark gray).

 This line also has the Alliance Sport Chronograph with features including a tachymeter, a screw-in caseback, and a scratch-resistant anti-reflective sapphire crystal.

 The Maverick collection has versatile watches in design and function, and one can wear these in the office or outdoors, as everyday wear or during a night out.
 Available in sizes for both men and women (43mm and 34mm), this line has a classic, refined look that can look both elegant and sporty at the same time.